atye/ttchat/README.md

 `ttchat --channel sodapoppin --channel hasanabi`

 Obtaining an OAuth access token requires your authorization via web browser.
 See https://dev.twitch.tv/docs/authentication/getting-tokens-oauth for more details.
 To provide your own token, use the `--token` flag.
+The token must have the `chat:edit` and `chat:read` scopes.

 `ttchat --channel sodapoppin --token $TOKEN`

-## Notes
-- The token must have the `chat:edit` and `chat:read` scopes
+Use `Tab` and `ShiftTab` to navigate channels.